How To Stop A Dog From Howling In Crate?

 Patience and Consistency Are Key

 Changing any behavior takes consistency and time.
-Stick to the same crate training approach using positive reinforcement and meeting your dog's needs.
+Stick to the same crate training approach.
+Use positive reinforcement and meet your dog's needs.
 Never yell or punish them for howling.
-With the right management tools and your loving support, you can teach your dog to stay calm and quiet when crated for periods of time.
+With proper management and your support, you can teach your dog.
+They will stay calm and quiet when crated.